nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 - Where there are no items returned, the primary list will be returned empty.
 - Where the return includes warning codes for example, to indicate when clinical data is excluded, those codes will be included in any list profile the item would have been present in.

-When either problems or consultations are requested then in addition to the primary list the response will contain further secondary lists which detail resources that are contained in the requested consultations or have been linked to the the problems that are returned.
+When either problems or consultations are requested then in addition to the primary list the response will contain further secondary lists which detail resources that are contained in the requested consultations or have been linked to the problems that are returned.
 All the information needed to process the data from these clinical areas will be contained in these primary and secondary lists.
 The secondary lists related to each area are contained in the table below.

 The list containing resolved allergies is a special case as it is a list that is contained within the allergies list.
-This is a safetey precaution intended to reduce the risk of resolved allergies being confused with active allergies.
+This is a safety precaution intended to reduce the risk of resolved allergies being confused with active allergies.
 Further details about how the allergies lists work can be found on the [allergies guidance page](accessrecord_structured_development_allergies_guidance.html#resolved-allergies-and-intolerances).

 In GP Connect we also use lists to represent the structure of consultations.
 This is a separate topic that is documented in the page [List - consultation structure'](accessrecord_structured_development_lists_for_message_structure.html).

-In this version of the GP Connect specifiaction there are 10 types of primary lists that contain the data returned in response to a query that are listed in the table below.
+In this version of the GP Connect specification there are 10 types of primary lists that contain the data returned in response to a query that are listed in the table below.

 ### Primary lists in the query response